rahulragunathan/LLM_Voice_Chat/README.md

 ### Python Environment

-Python 3.11+ is recommended.
+Python 3.12 or higher is required.
 Using a Python virtual environment is strongly recommended.

 Install the required libraries in your Python environment: